RyuuSui888/RL_qt/README.md

 # RL_qt
-Reproduce RhythmicaLyrics by Qt.
-To make it under Chinese operation system environment.
+Reproduce RhythmicaLyrics by Qt/C++.
+To make it can be used under Chinese operation system environment.